 The ‘Rider’s Test’ has it all.
-Traversing three fabled local preserves, Becket, Nehantic, and Mount Archer, the course features Lyme’s ‘Three Bears’ in the form of three monster climbs.
+Traversing four fabled local preserves, Pleasant Valley, Jewett, Eno, and Mount Archer as well as Nehantic State Forest, the course features Lyme’s ‘Three Bears’ in the form of three monster climbs.

-Out of the gate the relentless tarmac of Becket Hill Rd., then at mile 11, the snaking single-track of Mount Archer, and finally, up lashes the lung-busting broken gravel of Lyme’s high point, Nickerson Hill.
+Out of the gate you pass through a lovely private estate to pop you out on Keeny Rd heading into hills of Nehantic, then at mile 11, the snaking single-track of Mount Archer, and finally, up lashes the lung-busting broken gravel of Lyme’s high point, Nickerson Hill.
 From the top, for those that retain the ability to focus, there is even a glimpse of Long Island Sound.

 Between the climbs there are 25 miles of twisty-techy descents, hanging valleys packed with natural features, and fast fire roads betwixt beaver pond and quail run, and, just a mile or two of blessed breath-catching pavement.